 We all know NYC hotels are about more than just the bedrooms.
 They're about the scene, the design, the bar, and of course, the food.
-Read on for the 7 Best Hotel Restaurants in NYC, from the classics to a newbie with a must-try "Midnight Pasta."
+Read on for the seven all-time greatest hotel restaurants in NYC, from the classics to a newbie with a must-try "Midnight Pasta."

 The Osprey at 1 Brooklyn Bridge

-Steps from the Brooklyn Bridge and East River in Brooklyn Bridge Park, the Osprey is less than a year old, but already a mainstay of the Dumbo/Brooklyn Bridge waterfront scene.
-On the ground floor of 1 Brooklyn Bridge, the dining room is a complement to the market-driven New American menu, all chalky woods, cushioned banquettes, plaid accents and low-slung cafe-style lights.
-On the outdoor terrace, outfitted with an armada of picnic tables, views extend from the waterfront park’s lawns and trees to lower Manhattan’s jumble of skyscrapers.
-Open for breakfast, lunch and dinner (with short breaks between meal services), each menu has distinct offerings but follow the market-driven theme with specialties like the egg-white frittata with vegetables and herb pesto at breakfast; cauliflower with grapes, mint, and turmeric for lunch; and a lemon herb chicken with ancient grains, currants, and spaghetti squash for dinner.
-Remedy any overindulgence with a stroll along the waterfront path to the basketball courts and Pier 1, or with a twirl on Jane’s Carousel overlooking the Manhattan skyline in nearby Dumbo.
+The Osprey is already a mainstay of the Dumbo/Brooklyn Bridge waterfront scene.
+On the ground floor of 1 Brooklyn Bridge, the dining room is a complement to the market-driven New American menu—all chalky woods, cushioned banquettes, plaid accents, and low-slung café-style lights.
+On the outdoor terrace, you'll find an armada of picnic tables and views that extend from the waterfront park’s lawns and trees to lower Manhattan’s jumble of skyscrapers.
+Open for breakfast, lunch, and dinner (with short breaks between meal services), each menu has distinct offerings but follow the market-driven theme with specialties like the egg-white frittata with vegetables and herb pesto at breakfast; cauliflower with grapes, mint, and turmeric for lunch; and a lemon herb chicken with ancient grains, currants, and spaghetti squash for dinner.
+Remedy any overindulgence with a stroll along the waterfront path to the basketball courts and Pier 1, or with a twirl on Jane’s Carousel in nearby Dumbo.

 Simon and the Whale at the Freehand Hotel